AntidoteDB/AntidoteDB-documentation/deployment/kubernetes/README.md

 - The **port** as such, that it is mapped to the port antidote uses for its protocol buffer interface, to actually allow communication through this port.
 - The **selector** that selects the specified pod this service shall govern.
 As a statefulset will provide every pod with the label: **statefulset.kubernetes.io/pod-name** as its pod name.
 We may use this here to select the correct pod.

 **Note:** We have to know the names of each pod to create this services.
+Therefore they have to be created beforehand.

 ### StorageClass
 The storage class provided in the example template [storageClass.yaml](example_yaml_templates/storageClass.yaml) does only provide local storage since minikube operates on only a single node.
-If you have a cluster consiting of several nodes, you should read up on the local persistent volume ga mentioned above.
+If you have a cluster consiting of several nodes, you should read up on the 'local persistent volume ga' mentioned above.

 ### Jobs

 For now, we need two different kinds of jobs.
-One, to create an antidote data center.
-Two, to connect different antidote datacenters.
+First, to create an antidote data center.
+Second, to connect different antidote datacenters.
-In the example this is done with the *peterzel/antidote-connect* container from [here](https://github.com/peterzeller/antidote-connect), which uses the [antidote-go-client](https://github.com/AntidoteDB/antidote-go-client).
+In the example this is done with the *peterzel/antidote-connect* container from [here](https://github.com/peterzeller/antidote-connect), which uses the [antidote-go-client](https://github.com/AntidoteDB/antidote-go-client) (If a problem occurs, where the container start fails with code 132, you might try to build the container from [this](https://github.com/Yannick-W/antidote-connect-legacy) repository).

 Basically the container is run with different arguments:
 - to create a data center: `--createDC "datacenter:port" "antidote@node1", ..., "antidote@nodeN"`